Subscribe By RSS or Email

-Led by 15 formerly homeless adults, our Speakers Bureau reaches several thousand people each year at events hosted by schools, universities, religious and civic groups.
+Led by 15 formerly homeless youth and adults, our Speakers Bureau reaches about 2,000 people a year at events hosted by schools, universities, religious and civic groups.

-“What the coalition does is let my face and voice represent what we need to do to make a change,” says Leeanna Majors (shown right, in the hat).
+“What the coalition does is let my face and voice represent what we need to do to make a change,” says Leeanna Majors, a founding leader on the Speakers Bureau.

-Our speaking team is passionate about its work and includes the most active homeless leaders at CCH.
-They talk about their own experiences, and advocate on issues related to school access, housing and jobs, and developing opportunities for homeless and at-risk people to get back on their feet.
+Passionate about their work, our speakers are among the most active grassroots leaders at CCH.
+They talk about their own lives and advocate on issues related to school access, housing and jobs, and developing opportunities and resources for people who are experiencing or at risk of homelessness.

 Our topics include:

-• Offering community organizing and support to shelter programs
+• Offering community organizing and support to emergency shelter programs

 • Providing homeless families with access to affordable housing